sunlightpolicy/opendatapoliciesstatic/_documents/san-diego-ca-2014.md

 <p>1.9 Voluntary Compliance Standards shall have the meaning described in Office of Management and Budget (OMB) Circular A-119 Revised, as modified from time to time, which currently includes standards developed or adopted by domestic and international organizations, including provisions that require owners of relevant intellectual property to agree to make that intellectual property available on a non-discriminatory, royalty-free or reasonable royalty basis to all interested parties.</p>
 <p>1.10 Web Portal means a collection of web services, accessible from a single web site, which brings information together from diverse sources in a uniform way.</p>
 <p/>
-<p>Section 2.
-Chief Data Officer: Role, Responsibilities and Timeline for Actions:</p>
+<h2>Section 2.
+Chief Data Officer: Role, Responsibilities and Timeline for Actions:</h2>
 <p>2.1  The Chief Data Officer, or other Mayoral designee, shall provide written guidelines describing how to prepare an inventory of Data Sets owned or managed by the City which is subject to this Policy and will publish the guidelines on the City’s web site in accordance with the Implementation Plan.</p>
 <p>2.2  The Chief Data Officer, or other Mayoral designee, shall publish the initial City</p>
 <p>Department inventories of Public Data Sets on the City’s web site.</p>